louieoc/serif_test/README.md

     - `SearchCore`
         - `Domain` -- classes to describe the domain, and mapping logic
         - `Services` -- classes for downloading and parsing files, and the SearchService that brings it all together
+    - `SearchCoreTests`
-    - `SearchCoreTests` -- integration tests replacing the cli project.
-These tests may not pass unless you download index and rate files into the `test_files` folder (TODO fix that)
+        - test category "Integration" effectively replace the cli project.
+These tests may not pass unless you download index and rate files into the `test_files` folder
+        - there are also some unit tests that should pass anytime
     - `test_files` -- index and rate files are stored here.
 This folder is ignored in source control but the SearchApi will create it and download files into it
 - `frontend` -- the Vue UI

 ### Data flow

 1. The frontend receives search parameters from the user and makes a request of the API
+    - bill code is required; npi and ein are optional
 1. The API downloads and parses CMS rate files
     1. Parse the ToC/index file
         - the API has a hard-coded reference to the index file URL